la2050/archive/_projects/2016/creating-a-home-is-a-bridge-to-creating-community.md

   creation is celebrated with a housewarming party in which youth share their stories and educate the gathered through powerful spoken word poetry, original music and songs.
-project_image_2: 8371052065741-team91.png
-empty_column_1: ''
 organization_name: A Sense of Home
 organization_website: asenseofhome.org
-organization_name_2: A Sense of Home
-organization_activity: >-
-  Create homes for foster youth aging out of the system & connect them with a loving community who can advance their education, careers & well being.
-ein: ''

 ---